 In the 123rd minute—the very last of extra overtime—star forward Alex Morgan hit a dramatic header, sending the ball soaring over the hands of the opposing goalkeeper and securing a stunning victory for the U.S. women’s soccer team against Canada in this year’s Olympic semifinals.

-Morgan and her teammates, embracing in the midst of a frenzied pileup, had no idea that her celebrated goal may have compromised the integrity of the white matter in her brain.
-White matter is responsible for regulating neural signals and ensuring that different regions of the brain work together.
+Morgan and her teammates, embracing in the midst of a frenzied pileup, had no idea that her celebrated goal may have compromised the integrity of the white matter in her brain. is responsible for regulating neural signals and ensuring that different regions of the brain work together.

 Researchers at Harvard University and Ludwig Maximilian University in Germany scanned the brains of professional soccer players who had never experienced a concussion.
 They observed changes in white matter consistent with mild traumatic brain injuries and possible damage to the protective coverings of their nerve cells.

 “We found that soccer players showed changes in white matter in the brain compared with professional swimmers,” said Dr. Inga Koerte, M.D., lead study author and Senior Research Fellow at the Psychiatry Neuroimaging Laboratory at Harvard Medical School.
 “This is the first study to show subtle changes in the brain’s white matter architecture in athletes who did not experience a concussion, but instead experienced frequent subconcussive blows to their heads.”

 An estimated 250 million people worldwide play soccer.
 About 18 million Americans play, and 78 percent of U.S. players are under 18.
 A scientific consensus about the harmful effects of heading on brain health could lead to changes in the rules and regulations governing the sport, especially for children’s teams.